 It’s not about adding costs and meeting the margin you want to make.
 Not understanding your market may mislead you in pricing your products and services.
 What is your value proposition?
 Go back to your market and assess the identity of your customers, particularly what they need and why they will prefer your offering over your competitors.

 Too many employees can drain your funds.
 Find a strategy to keep costs low and save money on staffing.
 Aside from recruitment and salary costs, bringing more people to your teams adds physical costs such as office space, equipment and supplies.
 If in the end you have to disassemble your team because your company isn’t growing, how do you think your investors will react?
 What you can do is hire slowly and base it on an employee’s potential instead of relying solely on experience.

 Managing finances is complicated and crucial.
 Increasing revenue means you have to deal with additional expenses to constantly grow your business, which is why you need to be strategic about monitoring your financial activity.
-If you know that it will be difficult for you to do this on your own, do not hesitate to seek financial support with your daily accounting and bookkeeping.
-This will save you a good amount of time which you can use to focus on the other aspects of your business.
+If you know that it will be difficult for you to do this on your own, seek financial support with your daily accounting and bookkeeping.
+This will save you a good amount of time, which you can use to focus on other aspects of your business.

 Subscribe to our weekly newsletter to receive all the tools and solutions entrepreneurs need to stay updated on the latest news in the industry